Contents

 The better you can control your costs the more flexible you can be with your pricing and the more likely you are to make a profit.

-As an example of the above: the Blacksmithing profession has several blue items, at or near level 60 (old raid items,) that require Dark Iron bars, various gems, and some other stuff.
+As an example of the above: the Blacksmithing profession has several blue items, at or near level 25 (old raid items,) that require Dark Iron bars, various gems, and some other stuff.
 And to make the Dark Iron bars you will need to head into a dungeon to learn a specific skill and to use a specific anvil… Sheesh.
 Fine for back then, not so hot now.
-Several iLevel 359 items look pretty good, but require True Gold and other price mats.
+Several higher level items look pretty good, but require True Gold and other pricey mats.

 Inscription

-I’ll use inscription as an example here, since that’s how I made my 242k gold (here’s the pic.)
+I’ll use inscription as an example here, since that’s how I made most of my gold (here’s a pic.)
 Everyone in the game is a potential repeat customer for glyphs.
-They’ll buy the three Prime, three Major, and three Minor (Primes are going away in Mists of Pandaria,) plus another set for the dual talent build, and may want to have some others to swap in and out for particular situations.
+Sure, they are cosmetic only, but some of the changes are cool.

 Inscription isn’t quite the money maker it was when it was introduced with Wrath of the Lich King, but if you do it right it can pay off nicely.
 (TradeskillMaster is a BIG help here.)
 Keep an eye on your costs and sell a large variety of glyphs.
 If people post a few at very low prices it just means that you don’t have to make them.
 Buy and resell.
 If they constantly post at super low prices then drop that glyph and make a different one.